Algorithms that "Don't See Color": Comparing Biases in Lookalike and Special Ad Audiences: Discussion

 \section{Discussion}

-We have demonstrated that both Lookalike and Special Ad Audiences can create similarly biased target audiences from the same source audiences.
-To reiterate, we are not claiming that Facebook has incorrectly implemented Special Ad Audiences, nor are we suggesting that the company has violated its settlement agreement.
-Rather, our findings are a result of a complex algorithmic system at work.
+We demonstrated that both Lookalike and Special Ad Audiences can create similarly biased target audiences from the same source audiences.
+We are not claiming that Facebook incorrectly implemented Special Ad Audiences, nor are we suggesting they violated the settlement.
+Rather, our findings are a consequence of a complex algorithmic system at work.